Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Interacting one-phonon Green function

-Thanks to this block diagonal form of $\bG(\omega)$, the inversion needed to compute the one-phonon Green function requires only inverting the $\bRcal^{(1)}$ block.
-In particular:

-If we write this in the basis of polarization modes substituting the expression of $\bar{\bm Z''}$ (see \appendixname~\ref{app:full:system}), we get:
+The full expressions for the Green function is quite complex.
+For simplicity, we can look what happens for a system with negligible odd anharmonicity.
+If we take the expression of $\mathcal{L}$ from \appendixname~\ref{app:linear:response} and \ref{app:full:system}, we see that, if we neglect odd contribution of anharmonicity in the atomic displacements, the $\bRcal^{(1)}$ block of the $\mathcal L$ matrix is isolated and diagonal in the polarization space (\eqname~\ref{eq:Z2mu}):

-This expression resembles the Green function of harmonic phonons.
-However, this is not true, as the $\omega_\mu$ frequencies do not coincide with the harmonic result.
-In particular, $\omega_\mu$ frequencies are the SCHA frequencies, obtained as the average of the second derivative of the BO potential in the equilibrium distribution (\eqname~\ref{eq:scha:freqs}).
-Thanks to this average, the $\omega_\mu$ frequencies are affected by the $\bDfour$ and, thus, they are temperature dependent.
-Therefore, the static SCHA frequencies $\omega_\mu$ coincides with the poles of the dynamical Green function only if $\bDthree = 0$.
+This is the Green function we would obtain considering only the dynamics accoring to the first commutator of $\Lsc$ in \eqname~\eqref{eq:Lsc}, that is the propagator of the self-consistent harmonic Hamiltonian with the density fixed at equilibrium.
+This already accounts for anharmonicity, as the $\omega_\mu$ are frequencies of the self-consistent harmonic Hamiltonian in equilibrium.
+Thanks to the self-consistency, the $\omega_\mu$ are affected by the anharmonicity (even and odd) and, thus, they are temperature dependent.
+Therefore, the static SCHA auxiliary frequencies $\omega_\mu$ coincides with the poles of the dynamical Green function only if odd anharmonicity is negligible.
 However, this is not true in the most general case, and to find the poles of the Green function, we must invert \eqname~\eqref{eq:full:green:function}.

 Notably, this is a general misunderstanding in empirical mean-field methods to deal with strong ionic anharmonicity, as TDEP\cite{TDEP}, ALAMODE\cite{ALAMODE} and the static SCHA\cite{Errea2014}.
 The self-consistent frequencies $\omega_\mu$ extracted from these methods are not the phonon frequencies probed by dynamical experiments.
-The reason is that the $\omega_\mu$s extracted from this methods do not coincide with the poles of the interacting one-phonon Green function, unless the cubic anharmonicity is negligiable.
+The reason is that the $\omega_\mu$s extracted from this methods do not coincide with the poles of the interacting one-phonon Green function.